BroadSunlitUplands/GettingAndCleaningData/Codebook.md

 ### fBodyAcc_meanFreq_X
-Mean of the mean frequency for body acceleration signal from the smartphone accelerometer X axis using a fast Fourier transform.
+Mean of the weighted average of the frequency components for body acceleration signal from the smartphone accelerometer X axis using a fast Fourier transform.

  - Class: numeric

 ### fBodyAcc_meanFreq_Y
-Mean of the mean frequency for body acceleration signal from the smartphone accelerometer Y axis using a fast Fourier transform.
+Mean of the weighted average of the frequency components for body acceleration signal from the smartphone accelerometer Y axis using a fast Fourier transform.

  - Class: numeric

 ### fBodyAcc_meanFreq_Z
-Mean of the mean frequency for body acceleration signal from the smartphone accelerometer Z axis using a fast Fourier transform.
+Mean of the weighted average of the frequency components for body acceleration signal from the smartphone accelerometer Z axis using a fast Fourier transform.

  - Class: numeric